Midnight Labs · Ecosystem Blueprint

 04The Shared Context Signal

 Ask five people in the same function to describe how your organisation makes a specific class of decision.
-Divergence in those descriptions measures your collective intelligence deficit, and your collaboration risk.
+The divergence measures your collective intelligence deficit, and your collaboration risk.

 05The Data Quality Signal

 What does your best capability data tell you?
-If the answer is completion rates and self-assessed skill levels, the question is not what you are measuring, but whether it is connected to performance at all.
+If the answer is completion rates and self-assessed skill levels, the question isn't what you're measuring.
+It's whether any of it connects to performance.

 07 Why Now